 According to Dr. Path (as well as per other physicians that had given him feedback), 5 mg per day was an ideal dosage that did not change patient blood pressure readings significantly.
 Note that most US physicians seem to recommend 2.5 mg per day.
 In fact doses as low as 0.25 mg to 1.25 mg per day have shown hair growth results growth in some patients.
 Women tend to be put on lower doses than men due to the hirsutism side effect.

 Side effects are still possible at low doses.
 Dr. Pathomvanich does not prescribe oral Minoxidil to patients who have blood pressure, heart, liver or kidney problems.

 Note that according to the official brochure for Loniten, maximum recommended dosage is listed as high as 100 mg per day, which seems crazy.
 Most patients taking the drug for hypertension do not cross 40 mg per day.

-While the article describing the above interview states that side effects from oral Minoxidil were not significant according to Dr. Sinclair, I did not hear that in the audio interview.
+While the article describing the above interview states that side effects from oral Rogaine were not significant, I did not hear that in the audio interview.
 I am guessing that this must be true or else they would stop conducting the trials.